Tereshchenkolab/S-ICD_eligibility/README.md

 ### S-ICD eligibility assessment using raw digital ECG signal

- See pdf files in the repository for the Heart Vector Origin Point Definition and Time-Coherent Beat calculation methods.
+ See pdf files in the repository

  ### MATLAB Code
 -See .m files in the repository